 To comply with the new regulations, it’s essential that companies are not only improving their security posture but are also reviewing their reporting procedures and conducting data audits.
 GDPR, and the proposed new UK Data Protection Act to make the UK GDPR compliant, mandates “security by design” in newly developed systems and firms up the definition of “sufficient technical measures” that companies must take to protect data, adding a requirement to keep up to date with changing trends and techniques used in attacks.

 As a cybersecurity firm we know the potential consequences of security inaction and our expert team of consultants work with clients to ensure they continue to be as protected as possible.
 However, for many other companies the thought of improving cybersecurity, or even knowing where to start, can be a daunting prospect.

-To help organisations understand the implications, we’ve teamed up with Lloyd's Register, Soitron, UKFast and NDC Management to run a half-day GDPR Security Seminar in Manchester (1st Feb).
+To help organisations understand the implications, we teamed up with Lloyd's Register, Soitron, UKFast and NDC Management to put together a GDPR Security Seminar in Manchester.

-The goal of the seminar is simple: to provide businesses with a roadmap for compliance, focussing on three core areas: technology, people, and process.
+The goal of our event was simple: to provide businesses with a roadmap for compliance, focussing on three core areas: technology, people, and process.

 With a clear plan, GDPR doesn't have to be daunting.
 In fact, with the right approach and support, companies can use the requirements laid down by the new legislation to promote privacy and security.
 This could bring business benefits far beyond just compliance.

 As you can see GDPR and cybersecurity go hand in hand, and our Security Seminar is the perfct place to get the practical advice your company needs to become GDPR compliant.
 But what if you need more specific advice for your organisation?
 We can help.